As an Amazon Associate, I earn from qualifying purchases.

 You don’t want to fight with your dog nail grinder, so find a grinding tool that is easy to use and comfortable to hold.
 It shouldn’t be too big or too bulky, especially since you also have to hold your dog’s paw in your hand as well.

-When choosing a dog nail grinder, it is also a good idea to find a battery-operated grinder, so you aren’t limited to where the nail trimming takes place.
+When choosing a dog nail grinder, it is also a good idea to find a battery-operated grinder or one that can be charged, so you aren’t limited to where the nail trimming takes place.
 It is also much more portable so you can have easy nail grooming as needed.

-- It has two sides, one for larger nails and one for smaller nails. (see photo to the right)
+- It has two sides, one for larger nails and one for smaller nails. (see photo to the below).

 - It took longer to use than dog nail clippers.
-You only touch it to the nail for several seconds at a time, so it definitely took longer than just clipping it.
+But this is true for any nail grinder.
+You only touch it to the nail for up to 5 seconds at a time, so it definitely took longer than just clipping it.

 Trimming Your Dog’s Nails

 If you are a dog owner, then you know how frustrating and challenging it can be when it comes time to cut your dog’s nails.
-We are sure you also feel a tad bit anxious because of the horror stories you may have heard about cutting the nails too short and the quick.
+You may also feel a tad bit anxious because of the horror stories you may have heard about cutting the nails too short to the quick.

 The quick is a vein or a nerve that runs into each nail.
 If you nick this, it can be a bloody mess, and your canine companion may lose trust in you when it comes to nail trimming time.
 Even some of the most experienced dog owners have found themselves at one time or another accidentally running into this problem when nail grinding and nail trimming.
 It is especially difficult to tell where the quick is exactly when your dog has black nails and are darker in color.